okgrow/analytics/README.md

 Josh Owens' article, [Google Analytics events, goals, and Meteor.js](http://joshowens.me/google-analytics-events-goals-and-meteor-js/), goes over a great way to capture how far a visitor has scrolled down a page.

-### Configuration

-> Q: What other analytics platforms are supported?
-A: This package uses the [analytics.js](https://segment.com/docs/libraries/analytics.js/) open source project under the hood which does support many additional platforms.
-The challenge is using the correct API key-name and any other required options, but these setting can usually be found by looking at the individual integration repos.
-If you've used other services with the open-source codebase and can confirm the API options please submit a PR to update this example!

 #### Browser Policy

 If your project uses the [Browser Policy package](https://atmospherejs.com/meteor/browser-policy), we've included the Google Analytics & Mixpanel domains in our browser policy configuration.
 Any additional services you add will need to be added to your browser policy config as well.